DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 If you'll carelessly speak, they might doubt your identity and it would be bad."

 Kai silenced Rinne by covering her mouth with his hand.
-He looked at confusion at roun table, and here he could see amused Jeanne.
+He looked at confused round table, and here he could see amused Jeanne.

 "I see."

-The paladin, as fitting to man, started to rest her chin on hand. _TL Note:_ Need someone to edit it.
+The light knight, as fitting to man, started to rest her chin on hand. _TL Note:_ Need someone to edit it.
 Bascially one hand is on the desk and she is like this wise man thinking

 "My apologies.
 My words right now were directed only towards Corporal Saki and Corporal Ashlan, not you.